Rail transport in Albania

 There is only one international link, with Montenegro, the Podgorica–Shkodër railway, which has only ever been used for freight traffic, and whose last station in Albania is the Bajzë Rail Station.
+The condition of the line is very poor, with a lot of the damage caused by the 2019 earthquake.
+As such, a lot of the line is out of commission, and a journey cannot currently be completed between the two termini.

 History

-Before 1947, Albania was the only country in Europe not to have a standard rail service, although some narrow (decauville) gauge lines were built during World War I. In 1947, Albania's first standard gauge line was opened between Durrës and Peqin, measuring 44 km.
-This was soon followed by the Durrës-Tirana line in 1948.
+Before 1947, Albania was the only country in Europe not to have a standard rail service, although some narrow (Decauville) gauge lines were built during World War I. In 1947, Albania's first standard gauge line was opened between Durrës and Peqin, measuring 44km.
+This was soon followed by the Durrës–Tirana line in 1948.

 The railway system was extensively promoted by the government of Enver Hoxha, during which time the use of private motor transport was effectively prohibited.
-By 1987, 677 km of track was constructed, linking the main urban and industrial centres.
-Train transport was the main transportation method until the collapse of Communism in 1990.
+By 1987, 677km of track had been constructed, linking the main urban and industrial centres.
+Train transport was the main form of transport until the collapse of Communism in 1990.

-After 1991, the railway network fell into disrepair.
-Since 1991, there was a considerable increase in car ownership and bus usage.
+After 1991, the railway network slowly began falling into disrepair.
+Since 1991, there has been a considerable increase in car ownership and bus usage.
 Whilst some of the country's secondary roads are still in a very poor condition, there have been other developments (such as the construction of a motorway between Tirana, Durrës, and other towns) which have taken much traffic away from the railways.
+Lack of government investment led to a slow decline for the railways, with stories of railway employees pitching in their own money for repair works.

 As of 2015, some stations and rolling stock along the Durrës–Tiranë railway line was being renovated and coloured red and white.